ThulasiA/thulasia.github.io/about.md

 permalink: /about/
 ---

-Notes on my learning of React, ES6 and more!
+Things I learned about React, ES6, CSS3 and more!